MartinBilson/MartinBilson/README.md

 - 👋 Hi, I’m @MartinBilson
-- 👀 I’m interested in web development and block chain technology
+- 👀 I’m interested in software development and block chain technology
-- 🌱 I’m currently learning advanced level in blockchain and Elixir programming language.
+- 🌱 I’m currently learning Elixir...
-- 💞️ I’m looking to collaborate with web and block chain developers and other developers in real world projects to offer solutions.
+- 💞️ I’m looking to collaborate......
-- 📫 How to reach me via phone number,(+254748141200), facebook (Martin Githae), Twitter (martin bilson).
+- 📫 How to reach me.....

 <!---
 MartinBilson/MartinBilson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.